anntzer/redeal/README.md

 example simulations.

-A double-dummy solver function is also available through Bo Haglund's DDS v.1.1.9 (the latest version I could find that can easily be built on Linux -- extracted and slightly modified from the source of Thomas Andrews' Deal), but you will need a C++ compiler.
-If you have g++ and make, simply run `make` in the `dds-1.1.9` folder; otherwise use the compiler of your choice.
-If you cannot compile the DDS library, Redeal will work fine but the `solve_board` function will be unavailable.
+A double-dummy solver function is also available through Bo Haglund's DDS 1.1.18, which is distributed with Redeal.
+For Unix systems, DDS will be built upon package installation if you use `pip`; otherwise you can just run `make` in the `dds` folder.
+For Windows, the DDS DLL is distributed with Redeal.
+In any case, if you cannot compile the DDS library, Redeal will work fine but the `dd_tricks`, `dd_score` and `dd_all_tricks` methods will be unavailable.

 Installation
 ------------

 Download everything, open a terminal (a.k.a.
-Command Prompt in Windows), `cd` to the directory where you downloaded the code and run `python setup.py install` (if using a Unix system, either use `sudo`, or pass the `--user` flag, too).
+Command Prompt in Windows), `cd` to the directory where you downloaded the code and run `easy-install .` or `pip install .` (if using a Unix system, you will need to either use `sudo`, or pass the `--user` flag, too).
 This will create two executable, `redeal` and `redeal-gui`.

 Note that you do not actually need to install anything, if you do not wish to.
 Instead, you can also `cd` to the folder containing this `README` and run